Funeral held for first of 2 Poles killed in missile blast

 Officials from Poland, NATO and the United States say they think Russia is to blame for the deaths no matter what because a Ukrainian missile would not have gone astray in Poland had the country not been forced to defend itself against Russian attacks.

-The other victim, a 60-year-old tractor driver, is to be buried on Sunday.
+The other victim, a 60-year-old tractor driver, is to be buried Sunday.

 Tara Copp in Washington contributed.